At IQ Student Accommodation (hereinafter referred to as IQSA Group), we are committed to protecting and respecting your privacy.

 · Post: iQ Student Accommodation, 7th Floor, Cottons Centre, Cottons Lane, London, SE1 2QG (marking your query for the attention of The Data Protection Officer)

 Who are we?

 IQSA Group is made up different legal entities, details of which can be found here.
 This list may be updated from time to time.

 When we say ‘IQSA’, ‘we’ or ‘us’ in this Privacy Notice, we are referring to the relevant company in the IQSA Group responsible for processing your personal data.
-This may be your landlord or the company you are visiting, contracting with or applying to or IQSA Services Limited, IQSA Group’s managing agents..
+This may be your landlord or the company you are visiting, contracting with or applying to or another member of the IQSA Group, including IQSA Services Limited, IQSA Group’s managing agents.

 IQSA is a "data controller" of the personal data that you provide to us.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 IQSA Services Limited is the company that manages the properties owned by the IQSA Group.
 In this role, IQSA Services Limited will process your personal data on behalf of the relevant company within the IQSA Group and also as a data controller for the purposes of managing the IQSA Group’s properties.
 IQSA Services Limited processes your personal data in accordance with this Privacy Notice.
 Therefore, when we say ‘we’ or ‘us’ in this Privacy Notice, we are also referring to IQSA Services Limited.